 There can be a temptation, when applying to graduate schemes, to favour the well-known, well-advertised organisations.
 There can be advantages to starting your career working for a smaller firm, however: early responsibility is likely to be greater, and you are likely to get a more holistic understanding of the business.

 One year ahead

 Graduate schemes open up their application process as early as the summer before the scheme starts; sometimes closing in late October.
 Michaelmas is therefore particularly busy – with employers advertising their schemes via our fairs, presentations and other activities across Oxford.
 The ‘Milkround’, as this period of graduate recruitment is known, is busiest in the first few weeks of Michaelmas.
-Deadlines tend to be around November and December with a few falling after Christmas and into the early part of January.
+Deadlines tend to be around late October/ early November and into December with a few falling after Christmas and into the early part of January.

 Penultimate year summer

-In some sectors, particularly in banking and consultancy, the application window is earlier; for example, July – October.
+In some sectors, particularly in banking and consultancy, the application window is much earlier; for example, July – early October.
 The Careers Service holds a ‘Graduate Jobs and Internship Opportunities’ fair in Trinity term for penultimate year students looking at making early applications.